 When you pay with fiat currencies, once you give the cashier $5 for that coffee, you can’t get the bill back and spend it again.
 However, things are different for digital money.
 Plus, Bitcoin is a decentralized cryptocurrency that has no central authority that can confirm whether or not it has been spent only once.

-Due to the fact that Bitcoin is based on a blockchain technology, we can easily solve the double spend problem by broadcasting every Bitcoin transaction to the Bitcoin network of nodes and verifying the transaction by using a consensus mechanism, in our case the Proof-of-Work mechanism.
+Due to the fact that Bitcoin is based on blockchain technology, we can easily solve the double spend problem by broadcasting every Bitcoin transaction to the Bitcoin network of nodes and verifying the transaction by using a consensus mechanism, in our case, the Proof-of-Work mechanism.

 It’s very difficult to copy or forge the Bitcoin blockchain.
 Hackers are trying to avoid the verification system of Bitcoin using methods like out-computing the security mechanism of the blockchain or double-spending method which involves sending a deceitful transaction log to the seller and a totally different one to the Bitcoin network.